Phd, Harvard University, 2000; AB, Harvard College, 1996

 This course provides an introduction to the theory, the methods, and the concerns of corporate finance.
 The concepts developed in FNCE 100 form the foundation for all elective finance courses.
 The main topics include: 1) the time value of money and capital budgeting techniques; 2) uncertainty and the trade-off between risk and return; 3) security market efficiency; 4) optimal capital structure, and 5) dividend policy decisions.
 During the Fall semester there are honors sections of FNCE 100 offered.
 The seats in the honors sections are awarded through an application process.
 Please go to: https://fnce.wharton.upenn.edu/programs/course-applications for additional information.
 Corporate Finance is a Core course and must be taken for a grade.

 This course is intended for students with prior knowledge of finance or with strong analytical backgrounds.
 Together with the pre-term preparation course (FNCE604) the foundation for subsequent courses in corporate finance, corporate valuation, investments, and financial derivatives.
 Its purpose is to develop a framework for analyzing a firm's investment and financial decisions.
 This course will start where FNCE604 ends.
 More precisely, it will provide an introduction to capital budgeting techniques under uncertainty, asset valuation, the operation and efficiency of capital markets, the optimal capital structure and dividend policy of the firm and options.
 In short, it will cover all the topics of a typical semester-long finance introductory class in six weeks.
 This course assumes that students are familiar with the material covered in FNCE 604.
 As a result, it is only available to those students who successfully passed the Finance Placement Exam at the end of the pre-term.
 This course is not suitable for students new to finance and with limited analytical backgrounds.
 This course is hard.
 The pace is fast and it requires a major investment of time and effort outside class.
+Only first year students can enroll in this class after Fall 2019.

 The objective of this course is to undertake a rigorous study of the theoretical foundations of modern financial economics.
 The course will cover the central themes of modern finance including individual investment decisions under uncertainty, stochastic dominance, mean variance theory, capital market equilibrium and asset valuation, arbitrage pricing theory, option pricing, and incomplete markets, and the potential application of these themes.
 Upon completion of this course, students should acquire a clear understanding of the major theoretical results concerning individuals' consumption and portfolio decisions under uncertainty and their implications for the valuation of securities.